jupyter/jupyter/docs/source/projects/subprojects.rst

 Architecture
 ------------

-The following projects are lower level utilities used to build custom applications with the Jupyter architecture.
+The Jupyter architecture relies on these projects' specifications and implementation.

 .. glossary::